Dr. Rachel Mathieson

 - Position: Research Fellow

-- Areas of expertise: Post-16; Maths Education; Education Policy; Qualitative Research Methods
+- Areas of expertise: Post-16; Maths education; Education policy; Teacher retention; Teachers in the workplace; Teacher well-being; Primary children's literacy development; Impact of COVID-19; Qualitative Research Methods

 - Email: R.Mathieson1@leeds.ac.uk

 - Website: Leeds teacher well-being project | Core Maths project | Twitter

 I have spent my working life in education, crossing several times between school teaching and research.
 I have an MSc in Educational Research Methods, a DPhil in Education, and a PhD in Music, as well as first degrees in Modern Languages and in Music.

 I have taught in a variety of contexts.
 My first teaching post was in Reception/Year 1, but my most recent experience was as Director of Music in a sixth form college, teaching A-level Music and running extra-curricular activities.
 I continue to teach, and think it is important to maintain a realistic perspective on how teachers and students experience teaching and learning within the classroom.
 My many years as a classroom teacher have also fuelled my keen awareness of the workplace experiences of school teachers.